mandelsoft/documents/iac/README.md

 But let's return to our general system installation problem.
 Is it solved with the availability of APIs for all the required steps?
 So, why such a hype around IaD and IaC?

-To approach to an answer of this question we have to have a closer look at those paradigms.
+To approach to an answer of this question we have to have a closer look at those paradigms, and why they were developed.
 Let's start with Infrastructure-as-Code.

 ## Infrastructure-as-Code